 The boy stared at her with that simple-minded smile, as if he were waiting for some reply.
 Kanna looked down at her hands and tried to swallow through the empty feeling in her gut.

 “You’re older than I thought you were,” Kanna told him.
 “I’m sorry I made so many assumptions about you.
-People look a lot different around here, and I’m only starting to get used to it.”
+People look and act a lot different around here, and I’m only starting to get used to it.”

 Parama giggled and waved his hand.
 “Oh, that’s quite all right!
-From what I hear, grown Upperland men look beastly and old compared to the women, so I can see why you would make that mistake.”
+From what I hear, grown Upperland men look beastly and hairy and old compared to the women, so I can see why you would make that mistake.”

 “Still…,” Kanna found herself saying.
 “Even if you were arrested at nineteen, what could you possibly have done to warrant slavery?”
 More importantly, how can you just accept it? she thought—but she didn’t say that part aloud.